Vizemo/udemyTC2024WDB/sections/README.md

+# Section Work
-# each folder here is the work for each section
+- This folder will contain work for each section of the Udemy course: The Complete 2024 Web Development Bootcamp

-## Description
+## Folder Chart
-- folder chart and description to be added later.
+- folder chart with short descriptions to be added later.